Meet our Champions

 Linda Oyama (Queen's University Belfast, UK)

-I am microbiologist and lecturer at Queen’s University Belfast.
-Becoming a Champion allows me to share my love for microbiology and actively achieve my desire to inspire and contribute to the education of young people.
-The Microbiology Society has played a pivotal role in my career, giving me access to a rich network of role models, collaborators, and friends.
-For me, the Champion Scheme presents an excellent opportunity to show gratitude, give back to the Society and pay it forward.
+I am a microbiologist and lecturer at Queen’s University Belfast, UK.
+Being a Champion allows me to share my love for microbiology and actively achieve my desire to inspire and contribute to the education of young people.
+The Microbiology Society has played a pivotal role in my career, giving me access to a rich network of role models, collaborators and friends.
+For me, the Champions Scheme presents an excellent opportunity to show gratitude, give back to the Society and pay it forward.

 -